hsirkar/snotify/README.md

 ## ⚠️ Warning ⚠️

 This program runs in the background on the login node, and is alive until your job has finished running.
 Because this duration may be long, it could potentially violate the [HPC usage policy](https://hpcc.umd.edu/hpcc/policies.html#LoginNodes) concerning login node usage.
-Run this program at your own risk.
+Be warned: if you decide to run this program, it will be at your own risk.

 ## Getting started